1998 Cincinnati Bengals season

 The 1998 season was the Cincinnati Bengals' 31st in professional football and their 29th in the National Football League (NFL).
-The Bengals finished with a 3–13 record for the fourth time in the 1990s, as new free agent QB Neil O'Donnell was sacked 30 times.
+The Bengals finished with a 3–13 record for the fourth time in the 1990s, as new free agent quarterback Neil O'Donnell was sacked 30 times.
 Despite the poor showing by the offensive line, running back Corey Dillon established himself as one of the NFL's premier running backs, as he rushed for 1,120 yards.
 The only bright spot for the Bengals in 1998 was when they swept division rival Pittsburgh.
 This was the Bengals only sweep of the Steelers during the "Bungles" years.
+The Bengals failed to beat a single team with a winning record.

 Offseason

-NFL Draft
+NFL draft

+The Bengals drafted nine players in 1998.